 The Financial District is one of the most industrial areas of New York City, with tall and expansive skyscrapers that dominate Lower Manhattan.
 Although some may think that this sector of town isn’t the most photogenic, the cityscape makes for dynamic perspectives and unique compositions.

 The skyscrapers in the Financial District are known for bouncing and reflecting strong light, making pockets of this neighborhood ideal for visually captivating imagery.
 Find where the light moves and follow it throughout the streets.
-Change your angles, perspective and create images with strong lines and deep shadows.
+Change your angles and perspective and create images with strong lines and deep shadows.

 9. The Statue of Liberty